yhcbloom14/Stretchable_Conductor_Backend/README.md

 - Make sure to activate the environment before running the server.
 - Logs and labels include Unicode characters (e.g. subscript), so UTF-8 support is recommended.
+- The frontend request and response data format samples are provided in the `doc/samples` directory.